angus-c/javascript/README.md

   count();  // 3
   ```

 **[⬆ back to top](#table-of-contents)**

 ## Arrow Functions

-  - [8.1](#8.1) <a name='8.1'></a> When you must use function expressions (as when passing an anonymous function), use arrow function notation.
+  - [8.1](#8.1) <a name='8.1'></a> Use arrow function notation as a shorthand for function expressions

-  > Why?
-It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.

-  > Why not?
-If you have a fairly complicated function, you might move that logic out into its own function declaration.
+  > Note: the `this` value in an arrow functions is the same as the `this` value of the lexical parent.
+While thsi is often useful, the behavior differs from all other function syntaxes.

     ```javascript
-    // bad
+    // es 5
     [1, 2, 3].map(function (x) {
       return x * x;
     });

-    // good
+    // es 6
     [1, 2, 3].map((x) => {
       return x * x;
     });
     ```

-  - [8.2](#8.2) <a name='8.2'></a> If the function body fits on one line and there is only a single argument, feel free to omit the braces and parentheses, and use the implicit return.
-Otherwise, add the parentheses, braces, and use a `return` statement.
+  - [8.2](#8.2) <a name='8.2'></a> If the function body fits on one line it's ok to leave out curly braces.
+If there is only one statement there is no need for an explicit return statement.
+If there is one and only one argument there are no need for parentheses.

-  > Why?
-Syntactic sugar.
-It reads well when multiple functions are chained together.

-  > Why not?
-If you plan on returning an object.

     ```javascript
-    // good
+    // one liner, one statement, one arg.
     [1, 2, 3].map(x => x * x);

-    // good
+    // multi-liner, one statement, multi-arg
     [1, 2, 3].reduce((total, n) => {
+      total + n;
+    }, 0);

+    // multi-liner, multi-statement, multi-arg
+    [1, 2, 3].reduce((total, n) => {
+      doThisThingFirst();
       return total + n;
     }, 0);
     ```

 **[⬆ back to top](#table-of-contents)**